Economist / Builder

 • Paid off financially and in learning.
 Took a hit on brand recognition and optics.

-• 2011 — Different for the sake of it Said no to Computer Science because everyone was doing it.
+Said no to Computer Science because everyone was doing it.
 Contrarian isn't a strategy.

 What I Hold True